 From the late 1700s the story of the Pecks in intertwined with the other pioneer families in the area.
 The predominant names are Weese, Dempsey, Peck, Covert, Mikel, Allison, Crouter, Onderdonk, Sager, Brickman, Way, Mastin, Bonter, and Bleeker.
 The names of course come from Dutch or German and many variations of the spellings are encountered in the early recordings.

-For web site changes or a full or partial GEDCOM file, please contact Lorne Bowerman at:
+For web site changes, please contact Lorne Bowerman at:

 The Church of Jesus Christ of Latter-day Saints.